vincenzoaellis/malaviR/README.md

 #> 6        Parus major        Parus_major   yes
 ```

+The `taxonomy` help file notes when the comparison was made (I will update it occasionally) and lists the multiple MalAvi host species that correspond to single host species in the phylogenetic analysis (there are several).

 Identifying sister lineages from a given node
 ---------------------------------------------

-Phylogenetic inference into the MalAvi lineages is difficult due to the limited sequence data available.
+Phylogenetic analysis of the MalAvi lineages is difficult at the moment due to the limited sequence data available for most lineages.
 Often, the best one can do is to study sister lineages in the phylogeny that are linked by well supported nodes.
 The function `sister_taxa()` gives a list of lineages on either side of a specific node in a phylogeny.

 ``` r
 ## simulate a phylogenetic tree with 10 taxa using the rtree() function in the ape package